-After 8, 9 and 10 years of full-time service \$300.00 -- ----------

-After 11, 12, 13 and 14 years of full-time service \$550.00 After 15, 16, 17, 18 and 19 years of full-time service \$750.00 After 20 years of full-time service \$1,000.00
+After 8, 9 and 10 years of full-time service \$300.00 After 11, 12, 13 and 14 years of full-time service \$550.00 After 15, 16, 17, 18 and 19 years of full-time service \$750.00 After 20 years of full-time service \$1,000.00

 Section 13.3 - Step Advancements.
-The base salary rates for each position consist of eight steps (1 through 8).
+The base salary rates for each position consist of sixteen steps (1 through 16).
 The rate at which the employee is hired at Step 1 is the base salary range for that employee.
-After six total months of employment, the employee will automatically advance to the next step (Step 2 for the employee).
-After one year (total) of employment, the employee will automatically advance to the next step (Step 3 for the employee).
+After twelve total months of employment, the employee will automatically advance to the next step (Step 2 for the employee).
+After two years (total) of employment, the employee will automatically advance to the next step (Step 3 for the employee).

 Advancement to successive steps (Steps 4 and above for the employee) in the base salary range is based upon review and recommendations conducted prior to each anniversary date commensurate with regularly scheduled performance evaluations.
 Employees shall be given copies of such performance evaluations.
 Advancement to Step 4 and above is not automatic but rather is made only if the employee has demonstrated continual development and advancement of skills and abilities; performance of assigned tasks with greater and increasing skills; exemplary behavior; increased work effort; and high quality of work.
+Advancement from Steps 13 through 16 represent merit ranges where recognition is attained when an employee has rating of "strong" in at least three (3) categories of review and no rating below "satisfactory".
 Employees who are not advanced when eligible on their anniversary dates shall be reviewed again six months prior to their next anniversary date.
 If they are advanced at that time, they will remain eligible for consideration to advance to the next step upon their next anniversary date.

-Employees eligible for step advancement who may be potentially subjected to an unfavorable performance review evaluation will be notified at least three (3) months prior to their anniversary date.
+Employees eligible for step advancement who may be potentially subjected to an unfavorable performance review evaluation will be notified at least three (3) months prior to their anniversary date, unless such discipline was issued during such three month period that results in an unfavorable review.
 Employees who are denied step advancement may utilize the grievance procedure with all provisions to apply except that the grievance shall be filed in writing commencing at Step 2 within the time limit specified for an initial grievance, and further provided that the denial of a step advancement shall be subject to limited review only to ascertain whether the Village acted arbitrarily and capriciously in denying advancement.

-Section 13.4 - Merit Based Incentive Compensation Program.
-A full time employee with at least two (2) years of full time service in the Village's Public Works Department will be considered for promotion by the Director (and/or his designee) from the position of MAINTENANCE WORKER I to MAINTENANCE WORKER II, or Mechanic I to Mechanic II in the event he/she meets all of the criteria listed under any one of the following three categories for promotion:
+Section 13.4 - Education Based Step Advancement Program .
+A full time employee with at least four (4) years of full-time service in the Village's Public Works Department will be considered for additional step increases by the Director (and/or his designee) in the event he/she meets all of the criteria listed for advancement: